 These standards carried over into the civilian aviation industry, where pilots were expected to adhere to similar grooming guidelines.

 One of the reasons behind this tradition is the importance of maintaining a proper seal with oxygen masks.
-A clean-shaven face ensures a tight fit of the mask, minimizing the risk of air leakage during an emergency situation.

 This is crucial for the safety and well-being of both the pilots and passengers onboard.